Post & Schell, P.C.

 Representative Matters:

-• Defense of large, regional health system in a putative collective action in United States District and two parallel class action Complaints in County Court of Common Pleas.
+• Defense of large, regional health system in a putative collective action in United States District Court and two parallel class action Complaints in County Court of Common Pleas.
 Case involved nurse who sought for herself, and others similarly situated, back wages for unpaid overtime, liquidated damages, and attorneys’ fees under the FLSA, as well as the Pennsylvania Wage Payment and Collection Law (WPCL) and the Pennsylvania Minimum Wage Act (PMWA).

 • Defense of large, regional health system in a putative collective action complaint in federal court for two subclasses of employees seeking back wages for unpaid overtime work, liquidated damages, and attorneys’ fees and costs under FLSA.